Designing a Value-Based Decision System for TikTok's Personalized Ads Consent

 Execution

-• Contextually layered details and reassurance for users seeking deeper understanding.
+• Contextually layered details for users who wanted more context

 Decision 2